GloriusGroup/gpuma/README.md

 Please refer to the documentation for detailed configuration options and advanced usage.
 Using a configuration file is highly recommended for reproducibility and ease of use.

+Also check the examples folder in the repository for sample config files and usage examples.

 ## CLI Usage

 The CLI is provided via the command `gpuma`.
 For best results, create a config file (JSON or YAML) and reference it in all CLI calls.

-Refer to the
-documentation for details on configuration options and CLI usage.
+Refer to the documentation for details on configuration options and CLI usage.

 ## Python API

 A minimalistic and high-level Python API is provided for easy integration into custom scripts and workflows.

 Please refer to the documentation for detailed usage examples and API reference.

 ## Known limitations